Watching

 Anime has that effect on people.
 New fans and experienced fans.

-Everything is so bright and colorful, and in some ways – exaggerated, that it sparks your imagination of “what it must be like” even more.
+Everything is so bright and colourful, and in some ways – exaggerated, that it sparks your imagination of “what it must be like” even more.

 As long as you’re not delusional, you shouldn’t be disappointed with the Japanese reality.